SubZane/simplegmaps/README.md

 ##changelog
 ####2.1.0
+* NEW: New option `multipleInfoWindows`: Set to true to allow opening multiple infoWindows at the same time.

+####2.1.0
 * NEW: Added support for [Marker Clustering](https://developers.google.com/maps/documentation/javascript/marker-clustering).
 To use this feature set "cluster" to true when initializing.
 * UPDATE: There's a geolocation limit on how many addresses you can requests during a short period of time.
 Try not to over use it if possible.
 If the requests are too many, you'll se a warning in the console "google.maps.GeocoderStatus.OVER_QUERY_LIMIT" and the affected markers will be ignored.